adobe-apiplatform/user-sync.py/docs/Success Guide/scheduling.md

 Check the documentation on the windows task scheduler (help schtasks) for more details.

+Note that often when setting up scheduled tasks, commands that work from the command line do not work in the scheduled task because the current directory or user id is different.
+It is a good idea to run one of the test mode commands (described in the "Make a Test Run" section) the first time you try the scheduled task.

 ### Setting up scheduled run on Unix-based systems